Best Flooring for Resale Value 2023

-If you’re thinking of selling your home in the near future, then you’ll be concerned about how best to invest money in it.
-Which flooring has the best ROI?
-Flooring with a good return on investment may boost the sale price of your home and will make it more appealing to potential buyers.
+If you’re considering selling your home in the near future, you’ll want to consider how best to invest in it to return the highest resale vale.
+One area to consider is your flooring.
+In this article we will look at flooring that has the best return on investment.
+Flooring with a good ROI may boost the sale price of your home as well as making it more appealing to potential buyers.

-Here are attractive, quality flooring options that will set your home apart and help you earn top dollar when you put it on the market.
+The flooring that increases the resale value of your home or simply increases the likelihood of a quick sale has remained pretty consistent over the decades.
+Here are attractive, quality, best flooring options that will set your home apart and help you earn the highest resale value when you put it on the market.

 Whether you choose solid hardwood flooring or engineered wood flooring makes little difference in ROI.
 Choose the one that works best for the location in which it will be installed and your region’s climate (engineered wood for humid locations, engineered or solid hardwood for dry climates).

 Hardwood flooring has a wow-factor that some home flooring pros believe will bring back 2+ times its cost when you sell.
 A more conservative estimate would be 1 to 1.5 times its cost.
-If real wood isn’t suitable for you home then take a look at ceramic tile that looks like wood which is is enjoying a surge of popularity right now.
+If real wood isn’t suitable for your home, then take a look at ceramic tile that looks like wood, which is is enjoying a surge of popularity right now.

 By the way, if you currently have old hardwood flooring, refinishing it instead of replacing it can significantly boost your return on investment.
 This is seriously worth considering as it costs far less to refinish, and the result is the same – a floor with a “brand new” look to it.

 This one is much like carpeting.
-If you’ve got floors that need a makeover, using inexpensive vinyl flooring in the kitchen, bathrooms, entry ways and laundry can make sense, especially if hardwood flooring isn’t in the budget.
+If you’ve got floors that need a makeover, inexpensive vinyl flooring in the kitchen, bathrooms, entryways and laundry can make sense, especially if hardwood flooring isn’t with vinyl flooring in the kitchen, bathrooms, entryways, and laundry can make sense, especially if hardwood flooring isn’t in the budget.